 The short answer is: it depends on who is in the video, what it is used for, and which state you live in.
-There is no federal deepfake law in the United States.
-What exists instead is a patchwork of state statutes, most of them narrow, and a few of them already struck down in court.
+There is no general federal deepfake statute in the United States, though one narrow federal law (the TAKE IT DOWN Act) now covers non-consensual intimate imagery.
+What exists beyond that is a patchwork of state statutes, most of them narrow, and a few of them already struck down in court.

 This post breaks down what the law actually covers, where the gaps are, and why legal protection is slower than the problem it is supposed to solve.

-The Law Covers Three Categories, and Everything Else Falls Through
+The Law Covers a Few Narrow Categories, and Everything Else Falls Through

 Before getting into statutes, it helps to understand what "deepfake" means legally.
 If you need the technical grounding first, the guide to what a deepfake actually is covers the mechanics.

 Legally, "deepfake" is not a defined term in most statutes.
-Laws address narrower things: non-consensual intimate imagery, election interference, or fraud.
+Laws address narrower things: non-consensual intimate imagery, election interference, voice and likeness rights, or fraud.
 A deepfake that does not fit one of those categories often falls into no category at all.

 That framing matters more than the specific statutes.